IBM-Bluemix-Docs/node/enable_existing.md

 Not all applications are successfully enabled by the `enable` command.
 It makes a best effort attempt to determine the configuration that is needed to "cloud enable" your application.
 At a minimum, the original application needs to be able to run `npm install` and `npm start` successfully.
 For an application that uses a different run command than `npm start`, you can modify the `CMD` line in `Dockerfile`.

-If your application does not build and/or deploy after running `ibmcloud dev enable`, you can modify the generated files manually to complete cloud enablement.
+If your application does not build and/or deploy after you run `ibmcloud dev enable`, you can modify the generated files manually to complete cloud enablement.

 ### Manually modifying the generated cloud enablement files
 {: #manual_modify}